 Our week-long expeditions:

-- Improve teen self-awareness and responsibility skills
+- Improve student self-awareness and responsibility skills.

-- Promote effective communication skills and group development
+- Promote effective communication skills and group development.

 California, Colorado, Florida, Massachusetts, Minnesota, Oregon, & Washington